dchud/unalog2/README.txt

     You should be able to see unalog up and running.

-Finally, to test the whole system:
+Finally, to quickly test the whole system:

     - log in as the superuser you created
     - visit the /bookmarklet/ path (link is in header)